ajnaduvil/28-card-game-prototype/Implementation Plan V2.md

      originalBidderIndex: number; // Index of original bidder (right of dealer)

      deck: Card[];             // Current deck of cards
+     // Keep track of folded cards separately from the deck and player hands foldedCard?: Card;         // The actual card currently folded (for server-side logic)

      // Bidding state
      bids1: Bid[];             // First round bids